rbroek/objectiv.io/docs/docs/tracking/core-concepts/locations.md

 :::

 ### Method 3: Use a Plugin to observe URLs
-When wrapping elements is also not a viable option, another option is to have a Plugin automatically generate a Location Stack root element for you.
+When wrapping elements is also not a viable option, another way is to have a Plugin automatically generate a Location Stack page item for you.

-In the following example we are going to create a Plugin to monitor URLs and create Page Contexts for us.
-Then add it to our main Tracker Instance.
+In the following example we are going to create a Plugin to monitor URLs and create Section Contexts with a pagePath id for us.

 First let's create the Plugin: